AndreBaltazar8/ablac/docs/performance.md

 symbol-based path.
 The collector uses an exact-pointer hash index instead of sorting every live allocation, and managed string views retain the allocation that actually owns their bytes.
-These changes preserve the boxed value ABI, reflection, mutation, raw target, C backend, and managed lifetime rules.
+These changes preserve the boxed value ABI, reflection, mutation, foreign ABI, and managed lifetime rules.

 Hardware counters explain why Rust remains faster.
 In a pinned ten-second run, Abla retired approximately **84,115 instructions** and **43,425 cycles** per